pry/pry/README.markdown

     pry -r ./config/environment

 MyArtChannel has kindly provided a hack to replace the `rails console` command in Rails 3: [https://gist.github.com/941174](https://gist.github.com/941174) This is not recommended for code bases with multiple developers, as they may not all want to use Pry.

+Also check out the [wiki](https://github.com/pry/pry/wiki/Setting-up-Rails-or-Heroku-to-use-Pry) for other strategies on integrating Pry with rails, notably the [pry-rails](https://github.com/pry/pry/wiki/Setting-up-Rails-or-Heroku-to-use-Pry#wiki-pry_rails) plugin.

 ### Limitations: